anderson-aristotle/js-array-iteration-method/README.md

-We'll explore the array methods that allow us to test and transform arrays more simply and consistently, [Iteration methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods), and we'll model some of these JavaScript Array methods as functions.
-Building models of these methods helps us understand their functionality.
+We'll explore the array methods that allow us to test and transform arrays more simply and consistently, [Iteration methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods), and optionally at the end, we'll model some of these JavaScript Array methods as functions.
+Being able to use these methods correctly is our main goal.

 We'll check our work in `node` or using the scripts in `bin/`.